core-wg/comi/draft-ietf-core-comi.md

 This example shows the retrieval of the /interfaces/interface YANG list accessed using SID 1533 (base64: X9).
-The return payload is encoded using a CBOR array as specified by {{I-D.ietf-core-yang-cbor}} section 4.4.1 containing 2 instances.
+The return payload is encoded using a CBOR array as specified by {{Section 4.4.1 of I-D.ietf-core-yang-cbor}}
+containing 2 instances.

 ~~~~